tonethar/IGME-230-GDD-2017-Fall/notes/http-protocol-demo.md

 ## IV.
 Questions and challenges
 Look over the wikipedia links above and answer the following:
+1. Give an example of an HTTP *client*.
 1. Who (the client or the server) sends *request headers*?
 1. Who (the client or the server) sends *response headers*?
 1. Who (the client or the server) sends *status codes*?